NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 These integration tests reside in the ``skills.intTests`` package and extend ``DefaultIntSpec.groovy`` class.

 ``DefaultIntSpec.groovy`` is annotated with the [``@SpringBootTest``](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/context/SpringBootTest.html) annotation which then facilitates running the Spring Boot application which exposes endpoints on a random port.

-Few things to note:
+A few things to note:
-- You should interact with the service using test client ``skills.intTests.utils.SkillsService`` class
+- You should interact with the skills-service using the test client ``skills.intTests.utils.SkillsService`` class
   - Available via ``skills.intTests.utils.DefaultIntSpec#skillsService``
   - ``SkillsService`` class represent an authenticated dashboard user
 - Runtime port can be retrieved via ``skills.intTests.utils.DefaultIntSpec#localPort`` but should rarely be used directly; instead please use ``skills.intTests.utils.DefaultIntSpec#skillsService`` instead
 - ``DefaultIntSpec`` setup and cleanup methods purge data from DB between each test case
-- By default, tests are executed against in-memory H2 DB
+- By default, tests are executed against the in-memory H2 DB
 - Use the ``skills.intTests.utils.DefaultIntSpec#createService`` if you need a new ``SkillsService``
   - For example to represent another dashboard user